V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

                            "Computational Methods in Econometrics"],}
 ```

-Select the below titles to go to the relevant sections.
+Select the titles in the dropdown list to go to the relevant sections.

 ### Resources
 <details close>